EMUR/AccessoryTouchBarPackage/README.md

 This will allow `myTextField` to only show the options specified, you can customize the options per text field to provide the best user experience.

-☝️ *The package was build with modularity in mind, so you can create your own custom options and enhance existing ones.*
+☝️ *The package was built with modularity in mind, so you can create your own custom options and enhance existing ones.*

 ## ⭐️ Features/Examples: